OCA/sale-reporting/sale_order_report_with_note/README.rst

 Sale Order Report With Note
 =============================

-* This module replaces the webkit Quotation / Sale Order report by a qweb report and adds header and footer notes on the sale order and quotation
+* This module extends Quotation / Sale Order qweb report by adding header and footer notes to it.

 Usage
 =====